HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 # XGBoost-and-Deep-Learning-Thoughts
-Comparison between XGBoost and Deep Learning, and Create New Formats Which Combining Both...
+Comparison between XGBoost and Deep Learning Algorithms(CNN & RNN, etc.), and Create New Formats Which Combining Both...

+## XGBoost:
+Search wikipedia and github

+## Deep Learning Algorithms:
+Search wikipedia and github

+## Combining XGBoost and Deep Learning Algorithms:
+Use boosting algorithm for framework, set weak learner as CNN or RNN for base learner.
+Set low learning rate and use CV or OOB for predictive ability testing.